UnivFanClub/UnivFanClub/README.md

 -->

 - 🔭 I’m currently working on, well, uh, I'm working on learning.
-- 🌱 I’m currently learning CSS and Javascript.
+- 🌱 I’m currently learning HTML, CSS and Javascript,
-- 👯 I’m looking to collaborate on...
-I'm afraid I can't help much right now.
-- 🤔 I’m looking for help with everything.
-- 💬 Ask me about professional audiovisual productions.
+- 💬 Ask me about music.
 - 📫 How to reach me: instagram.com/univfanclub
 - ⚡ Fun fact: :^)